AppEsteem/Samples/managed/SampleAppReadMe.md

   Please enter the process to be created:

-  calc "<Name of the process to create>"
+  calc "<Name of the process to create"

   Starting process: calc

-Please be noted that app waits for 15 sec's before the message being prompted.
+_Please be noted that app waits for 15 sec's before the message being prompted._

 Few more examples :
 1. _To start task manager_ :cs_sampleapp.exe